Will fully charging your electric car damage its battery?

 Kia Niro EV

-It’s obvious, right: charging to 80 percent rather than 100 percent will save you time at an electric charging point.
-Sure, you might miss out on a few miles of range, but charging at home via a 7.4kW or 22kW wallbox will be better for the battery’s health.
+It’s obvious: charging to 80 percent rather than 100 percent will save you time at an electric charging point.
+Stopping at 80 percent means you miss out on a few miles of range, but charging at home via a 7.4kW or 22kW wallbox will be better for the battery’s health.

-Regular use of rapid and ultra-rapid chargers will reduce the battery’s lifespan, too.
+Regular use of rapid and ultra-rapid chargers will also reduce the battery’s lifespan.
 It’s a case of ‘slow and steady wins the race’.

-Kia says eight years of standard charging will give you 10 percent more battery life compared to eight years of using fast charging.
+Kia says eight years of standard charging will give you 10 percent more battery life compared to eight years of using fast chargers.

-The other thing to consider is that the rate of charge from a rapid charger will tail off once the battery hits 80 percent.
+The other thing to consider is that the rate of charge from a rapid charger will tail off once it hits 80 percent.
+This is to protect the car’s battery.
 By the time it nears being full, the rate could be around 3kW – the same as a domestic plug socket.

 Oh, and waiting for a battery to hit 100 percent while there’s a queue of people waiting to use the charger just isn’t cricket.
 It’s like doing a week’s grocery shopping while leaving your car parked at a petrol pump.